richard-vh/CDE_123_HandsOnLab/step_by_step_guides/english/01-architecture.md

 Now that you have covered the basics of CDE, spend a few moments familiarizing yourself with the CDE Landing page.

 The Home Page provides a high level overview of all CDE Services and Clusters.
-It was redesigned in version 1.19 to also include shortcuts for different actions such as creating CDE Jobs and Resources or visiting the documentation.

 At the top, you have shortcuts to creating CDE Jobs and Resources.

 ![alt text](../../img/new_home_119.png)